-Lane Kirkland Scholarship Program
+Lane Kirkland Scholarship Programme

-The program is addressed to university graduates who already have at least two years of professional experience, coming from Ukraine, Belarus, Russia, Moldova, Georgia, Armenia, Azerbaijan, Kazakhstan and Kyrgyzstan, and are determined to be actively involved in the development of democracy, economy and civil society in their countries and the region.
-The program offers a two-semester supplementary studies in the fields of economics and management, administration / management (business, NGOs, culture, environment, health), public administration (state and local), law, social sciences (sociology, social psychology), political science and international relations, development policy and humanitarian aid.
-Studies are supplemented by at least a twoweek internship at Polish institutions.
-For more information, please visit: www.kirkland.edu.pl
+The programme is addressed to university graduates who already have at least two years of professional experience, coming from Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Ukraine and Uzbekistan and are determined to be actively involved in the development of democracy, economy and civil society in their countries and the region.
+The programme offers two-semester supplementary studies in the fields of economics and management, administration/ management (business, NGOs, culture, environment, health), public administration (state and local), law, social sciences (sociology, social psychology), political science and international relations, development policy and humanitarian aid.
+Studies are supplemented by at least a two-week internship at Polish institutions.

+For more information, please visit:

+www.kirkland.edu.pl